-The EOF field of an A-MPDU subframe with an MPDU Length field with a nonzero value that is the only A-MPDU subframe with an MPDU Length field with a nonzero value in an A-MPDU carried in a VHT PPDU may be set to 1.
-The EOF field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU shall be set to 0.
+The EOF field of an A-MPDU subframe with an MPDU Length field with a nonzero value that is the only A-MPDU subframe with an MPDU Length field with a nonzero value in an A-MPDU carried in a VHT PPDU or S1G PPDU may be set to 1.
+The EOF field of each A-MPDU subframe with an MPDU Length field with a nonzero value that is not the only A-MPDU subframe with MPDU Length field with a nonzero value in the A-MPDU carried in a VHT PPDU or S1G PPDU shall be set to 0.
 The EOF field shall be set to 0 in all A-MPDU subframes that are carried in an HT PPDU.

 An MPDU that is the only MPDU in an A-MPDU and that is carried in an A-MPDU subframe with 1 in the